georgringer/news/Documentation/Main/UsersManual/AboutNewsCategoryRecords/Index.rst

    :Description:
          It is possible to decide which media can be shown in the list view.
 If not checked, it will only be displayed in the single view.

  - :Field:
-         HTML

-   :Description:
-         Use any HTML codea.

-         As this is a potential security risk, HTML is disabled by default by using Page TsConfig

-         TCEFORM.tx\_news\_domain\_model\_media.type.removeItems = 2

- - :Field: